Hugs on a Plate

 Tahini, or sesame seed paste, adds a rich, nutty flavor to the hummus.
 It's made from ground sesame seeds and is a good source of healthy fats, protein, and calcium.

 Extra Virgin Olive Oil contributes to the creamy texture and rich flavor of the hummus.
-It’s a heart-healthy fat, packed with antioxidants and anti-inflammatory properties.
+It’s a healthy fat, packed with antioxidants and various nutrients.

 Fresh Lemon Juice adds a bright, tangy flavor that balances the richness of the tahini and olive oil.
-It's also a great source of vitamin C, which can boost your immune system.
+It's also a great source of vitamin C.

 Ground Cumin adds a warm, earthy flavor that enhances the overall taste of the hummus.